ma-shamshiri/University-Chatbot/README.md

 <!-- VOCABULARY -->
 <h2 id="vocabulary"> :floppy_disk: Vocabulary</h2>
 <p>
   Fig. 1 presents the vocabulary we designed for the agent.
-A namespace called syn was defined.
+A namespace called syn was defined.
 <p align="center">prefix syn: http://focu.io/syntax# </p>

 Inside this namespace, we declared course-related classes and their properties, i.e., University,